 1801 Fayetteville St.

 Durham, NC 27707

 The Mission of the Juvenile Justice Institution (JJI) is to influence juvenile justice policy and practices by providing research, technical assistance and information about resources to juvenile justice and related agencies and the community-at-large.

 Goals & Objectives

-The primary goal of the Institute is the promotion and exchange of information and resource development that will facilitate the prevention, intervention and reduction of juvenile crime in North Carolina through the use of the following:
+The primary goal of the Institute to promote the exchange of information to facilitate the prevention, community intervention and reduction of juvenile crime in North Carolina.
+To facilitate this exchange of information, the JJI will:

 History and Background

 The Juvenile Justice Institute was established and funded by the General Assembly (Senate Bill 399) in March of 1999 at North Carolina Central University in the Department of Criminal Justice.
 Its purpose was to help improve juvenile justice in North Carolina.

 The Institute commenced operation in January 2000 when Gwendolyn Chunn, who had been the director of the Division of Youth Services for North Carolina, was hired as its first executive director.